 On top of accepting PayPal, LocalBitcoins now supports more than 20 different payment methods.
 This includes everything from a local bank transfer, SWIFT, Pingit and even cash in the mail!

 However, I wouldn’t recommend sending cash or meeting in person as you would not be protected by the LocalBitcoins escrow service!

-So, now that you know about the fees and the different payment methods at the exchange, the next part of my ‘buy Litecoin with PayPal’ guide is going to give you step-by-step instructions on how to make a purchase at LocalBitcoins.
+So, now that you know about the fees and the different payment methods at the exchange, the next part of my ‘buy Litecoin with PayPal’ guide is going to give you step-by-step instructions on how to purchase LocalBitcoins.

 How to Buy Bitcoin with PayPal on LocalBitcoins